 Complete Dentures

-Complete dentures are a type of dental prosthesis designed to replace all of the teeth in either the upper or lower jaw, or both.
+Complete dentures are a type of dental prosthesis designed to replace all the teeth in either the upper or lower jaw, or both.
 They are often used when a patient has lost all their natural teeth due to factors such as tooth decay, gum disease, or trauma.
-Complete dentures are custom-made to fit the patient’s mouth and provide functional and aesthetic benefits
+Complete dentures are custom-made to fit the patient’s mouth, providing both functional and aesthetic benefits.

 Complete dentures restore the ability to chew, speak, and smile confidently, improving overall oral function and quality of life.